defenseunicorns/zarf-package-software-factory/doc/sso.md

 ### Configure Jenkins

+**Warnings and notes**

-:warning: WARNING: This section involves committing and pushing a secret to your config repo.
-Eventually we plan to support SOPS encryption of secrets, but that's not been documented or configured yet.
-If you are committing secrets to your git repo make sure the repo is private and the entire repo (and resulting zarf package) is treated as a secret.
-We highly recommend not committing unencrypted operational secrets to git repos, even when they are private.
-This project will stay in version "0.0.X" until this is addressed, signifying that it is not ready for production and should only be used in dev/test/kick-the-tires types of environments.
+- :warning: WARNING: This section involves committing and pushing a secret to your config repo.
+The file needs to be encrypted with SOPS before you push it to your repo.
+See the [SOPS guide](sops.md) for instructions.

+- NOTE: Configuring Jenkins to use GitLab as the SSO provider will not work when using the `bigbang.dev` domain.
+During the OAuth ping-pong auth flow Jenkins tries to run a POST http request to get a login token, but it isn't able to hit `https://gitlab.bigbang.dev` since that resolves to `127.0.0.1`.
+This may be fixable through the use of an Istio [ServiceEntry](https://istio.io/latest/docs/reference/config/networking/service-entry/).
+More investigation needed.

+### Instructions

 1. Navigate to [https://gitlab.bigbang.dev/admin/applications/new](https://gitlab.bigbang.dev/admin/applications/new) and create a new Application for Jenkins.
 Click "Save application" when finished.
    1. Name: `Jenkins`